DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_3/ta_3/Evaluation_Scenario_3.md

 #### Application to Real Data from TA1

+* Expect time series data on I + R
+* Start with an assumption on the recovery
+* Possible additoinal: alternative measure for recovery rate
+* Modeling assumption: use total infections from 2 weeks ago as R0, determine I0 and S0 from that
+* Need time series for total population of US over time

 ## Question 2: Add Hospitalizations and Deaths

 Question 2 involves doing the same analysis as question one but on the SIR model with hopsitalizations and deaths included.